Saturday

 Full details from Great Vow Zen Monastery

 Experience deeper practice within a container of noble silence.
-Longer zazen hours and the support of community help reveal what we're capable of and reopen the window of possibility.
+Longer zazen hours and the support of community help reveal capabilities and reopen the window of possibility during this one-day meditation retreat.

 Also at Great Vow Zen Monastery 03